MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

-While the Mamba model was originally designed for natural language processing tasks using sequential selective scanning of 1D data, its direct application to 2D image processing presents inherent challenges.
-Inspired by \cite{Vmamba}, we introduce a 2D selective scanning module for ground-based cloud image segmentation.
-As illustrated in Fig.~\ref{fig_4} (b), the 2D feature map $X_{C\times \left(1-R\right)}$ is first flattened into a 1D sequence, then selectively scanned along four spatial directions: top-left to bottom-right, bottom-right to top-left, top-right to bottom-left, and bottom-left to top-right.
+Inspired by \cite{Vmamba}, we introduce a 2D selective scanning module.
+As illustrated in Fig.~\ref{fig_4} (b), the 2D feature map $X_{sec}$ is first flattened into a 1D sequence, then selectively scanned along four spatial directions: top-left to bottom-right, bottom-right to top-left, top-right to bottom-left, and bottom-left to top-right.
 During each directional scan, the selective state space model efficiently captures orientation-specific global contextual information and establishes long-range dependencies.
 Finally, the scanned sequences from all directions are merged to reconstruct the original 2D feature representation.

-We propose HA to enhance the interaction between spatial and semantic information in the MMD, strengthening the capability of the model for extracting cloud boundary features in ground-based cloud imagery, as illustrated in Fig. ~\ref{fig_5}.
-Specifically, the feature subset $X_{C\times R}$ first undergoes channel attention for spatial information interaction.
-Since feature maps exhibit approximately Gaussian distributions during training, whereas standard Squeeze-and-Excitation (SE) blocks utilize only mean statistics, we introduce an enhanced Gaussian-SE module that compresses global spatial information using both mean and variance to model Gaussian statistics for channel-wise recalibration.
+We propose HA to enhance the interaction between spatial and semantic information in the MMD, as illustrated in Fig. ~\ref{fig_5}.
+Specifically, the feature subset $X_{prim}$ first undergoes channel attention.
+Since feature maps exhibit approximately Gaussian distributions during training, whereas standard Squeeze-and-Excitation blocks utilize only mean statistics \cite{SE-Net}, we introduce an enhanced Gaussian-SE module that compresses global spatial information using both mean and variance to model Gaussian statistics for channel-wise recalibration.
 Subsequently, spatial attention is implemented via point-wise convolution, compressing global channel information into a single-channel tensor.
 These tensors are processed through a Hard-Sigmoid activation function to generate the spatial attention map for feature weighting.
-The complete workflow is formally described by the following equations:
+The complete workflow is formally described by the following equations: where $\mathrm {S_{A}} \left( \cdot \right)$ denotes spatial attention, $\mathrm{G_{SE}}$ denotes Gaussian-SE module, $\mathrm{STD}\left( \cdot \right)$ denotes the standard deviation, $X_{in}$ denotes the input of SA, and $\sigma_{H}\left( \cdot \right)$ is the Hard-Sigmoid activation function.